Yiddish Philharmonic Chorus: History

-The New York branch of the Freiheit Gezang Farein (פרײהײט געזאַנג פאַרײן Freedom chorus) was founded in 1923 by composers Lazar Weiner and Jacob Schaefer in the Lower East Side.
+The New York branch of the Freiheit Gezang Farein (פרײהײט געזאַנג פאַרײן Freedom chorus) was founded in 1923 by composers Lazar Weiner and Jacob Schaefer on the Lower East Side.
 Schaefer, who was still living in Chicago when the New York choir was founded, had used the name for a previous choir in Chicago he founded in 1913–14 and had picked it to not alienate potential members or audiences who were not Communists.
 The New York choir was affiliated with the newspaper Morgen Freiheit, and had a strong working class identity and espoused far left or Communist politics.
 Many of its early members were garment workers.
 The choir became quite large, growing from 100 to 200 members in the first decade, most of whom were first generation Jewish immigrants who spoke Yiddish as their first language.
 Its repertoire was mainly in Yiddish, although it did also perform in Russian, Polish, and other European languages.
 In the early years both Weiner and Schaefer composed for the choir, Weiner was its conductor.
 It gave its first major concert at Carnegie Hall in February 1924.
 Starting in 1924, the chorus often performed together in concert with the Freiheit Mandolin Orkester, a Mandolin orchestra also founded and directed by Schaefer.
 The choir regularly appeared at rallies and political events as well.

 In 1925 the Jewish Workers Music Alliance (דער ייִדיש-מוזיקאַלישער אַרבעטער-פאַרבאַנד) was founded to fund Yiddish-language choirs and to publish arrangements made by FGF conductors.
 The FGF was closely affiliated with the International Workers Order during this period, and as other affiliated choirs were founded in more than 30 cities around the United States, the original FGF maintained an important role.
 Affiliated choirs in cities such as Philadelphia, Montreal and the original one in Chicago also sang under the name Freiheit Gezang Farein.
 The New York choir also grew large enough that various neighborhood and suburban branches of the FGF existed and rehearsed separately.
 New York also had a number of other progressive Yiddish choirs which were not Communist-affiliated.

 Another of the choir's early successes was its February 1926 performance of Schaefer's Tsvey brider ("Two brothers", based on a work by I. L. Peretz) to an audience of 4000 at the Mecca Temple.
 Schaefer followed it with another successful oratorio, Di tsvelf (The twelve) which was performed at Carnegie Hall in April 1927.
 The main choir often performed jointly with its affiliated choirs; its fifth jubilee concert at Carnegie Hall in April 1928 was staged together with a branch from Paterson, New Jersey which Schaefer also directed.